Julow/Unexpected-Keyboard/doc/Custom-layouts.md

 These two examples are each shown in a modmap, for completeness.
 Typically, however, you would have a single modmap containing all the desired `<shift>` and `<fn>` tags.

 ## Portrait vs. landscape
 Unexpected Keyboard remembers *separately* which layout has last been used in portrait and landscape orientation.
-That is to say, you may have one custom layout for portrait orientation, but another custom layout for landscape orientation, and Unexpected Keyboard will switch between them without your intervention.
+So you may have one custom layout for portrait orientation, but another custom layout for landscape orientation, and Unexpected Keyboard will switch between them without your intervention.

 ## Contributing your layout
 The Unexpected Keyboard project enthusiastically accepts user contributions, including custom layouts.
 (See the guidance for layouts at [CONTRIBUTING.md](https://github.com/Julow/Unexpected-Keyboard/blob/master/CONTRIBUTING.md#Adding-a-layout)).